8BitJustin/JRO-Assistance-Form/README.md

 # JRO-Assistance-Form

-Simple form created for personal use.
+Simple form created for use with my current employer to simplify assistance requests.
 Basically, you add infomration into the inputs, and Complete puts them together in a specific way needed for any necessary documentation purposes.